paulkarpenko/us-code-ui/uscode/title-39-postal-service/chapter-005-postal-regulatory-commission.md

 Subsecs. (d), (e).
 Pub.
 L. 94–421 redesignated former subsecs. (c) and (d) as (d) and (e), respectively, and in subsec. (d), as so redesignated, made minor changes in phraseology.

 #### Effective Date of 2022 Amendment
 Amendment by section 209(d) of Pub.
 L. 117–108 effective 180 days after Apr.
 6, 2022, see section 209(e) of Pub.
-L. 117–108, set out as a note under section 8G of the Inspector General Act of 1978, Pub.
-L. 95–452, in the Appendix to Title 5, Government Organization and Employees.
+L. 117–108, set out as a note under [section 202 of this title](./chapter-002-organization.md#section-202).

 #### Effective Date of 2006 Amendment; Savings Provisions
-Amendment by section 603(a) of Pub.
-L. 109–435 applicable with respect to fiscal years beginning on or after Oct.
-1, 2008, subject to savings provisions, see section 603(d) of Pub.
-L. 109–435, set out as a note under section 8G of the Inspector General Act of 1978, Pub.
-L. 95–452, in the Appendix to Title 5, Government Organization and Employees.
+Pub.
+L. 109–435, title VI, § 603(d), Dec.
+20, 2006, 120 Stat.
+3241, provided that: “(1) In general.—The amendments made by this section [amending this section, sections 2003 and 2009 of this title, and former section 8G of Pub.
+L. 95–452, see [section 415 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section415&num=0&edition=prelim), Government Organization and Employees] shall apply with respect to fiscal years beginning on or after October 1, 2008. “(2) Savings provision.—The provisions of title 39, United States Code, and the Inspector General Act of 1978 ([former] 5 U.S.C.
+App.) [see [5 U.S.C.
+401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section401&num=0&edition=prelim) et seq.] that are amended by this section shall, for purposes of any fiscal year before the first fiscal year to which the amendments made by this section apply, continue to apply in the same way as if this section had never been enacted.”

 #### Ex.
 Ord.
 No. 11570.
 Regulation of Conduct for Postal Rate Commission and Its Employees
 Ex.
 Ord.
 No. 11570, Nov.
 24, 1970, 35 F.R.
 18183, as amended by Ex.
 Ord.
 No. 12107, Dec.
 28, 1978, 44 F.R.
 1055, provided: